dokoe92/nachhilfe.wien.backend/README.md

 ## Documentation

 For the Endpoint documentation you can look up the API paths in our Swagger documentation.
-Just run the application insert the following link in your browser:
+Just run the application and insert the following link in your browser:

 http://localhost:8080/swagger-ui